Nothing is more important to us than the safety of our employees and contractors.

 Working at Rio Tinto means touching people’s lives: from exploring new materials to finding ways to tackle climate change.
 We value curiosity, creativity, innovation and hard work.
 We work in some of the most remote, beautiful places in the world – like the Northwest Territories in Canada and Weipa in Far North Queensland, Australia – as well as in major metropolitan hubs like Montreal, Perth, Brisbane and Singapore.

 We know that work is changing and we are changing with it.
 We partner with governments and institutions to ensure that our people and communities have the skills they need throughout their careers.
 For example, in 2018 we launched the first ever nationally recognised certificates in Automation and Remote Operations, in partnership with the government of Western Australia and South Metropolitan TAFE (Technical and Further Education).
+And in 2019 we announced a A$10 million, four-year partnership focusing on skills for the digital future with leaders in Australia’s education and innovation sectors, including leading start-up accelerator BlueChilli and Amazon Web Services.
+In the same year, in Quebec, Canada, we supported the creation of a centre to support entrepreneurs in the natural resources sector to establish and run more efficient, sustainable and profitable businesses.

 It’s important that we all recognise that strength comes from our differences.
 Me, I have a spiritual connection to the land.
 It links me to my cultural history and is a big part of my identity.